odradev/odradev.github.io/docusaurus/docs/tutorials/erc20.md

 ---

 # ERC-20
-It's time for something that every smart contract developer has done at once.
-Let's try to implement [Erc20][erc20] standard using the Odra Framework.
+It's time for something that every smart contract developer has done at least once.
+Let's try to implement [Erc20][erc20] standard.
+Of course, we are going to use the Odra Framework.

 The ERC-20 standard establishes a uniform specification for fungible tokens.
 This implies that each token possesses an attribute that renders it indistinguishable from another token of the same type and value.

+## Framework features
+A module we will write in a minute, will help you master a few Odra features:

+* advanced storage - key-value pairs,
+* Odra types like `Address` or `Balance`,
+* advanced events assertion.

 ## Code

 Our module has a pretty complex storage layout in comparison to the previous example.